logomonicLearning/osi-model/layers/6_presentationLayer.md

 ## 6 Presentation
 The presentation layer is responsible for formatting and delivering data to the application layer for further processing or display. in other words, layer 6 makes the data presentable for applications to consume.
+In many widely used applications and protocols, no distinction is made between the presentation and application layers.
+For example, HyperText Transfer Protocol (HTTP), generally regarded as an application-layer protocol, has presentation-layer aspects such as the ability to identify character encoding for proper conversion, which is then done in the application layer.

 The table below summarises the purpose of this layer